-EMS ELEMENTS Gaps Remaining after (Ba sed on Elements of an EMS and DOE O 450.1) Comparison to ISMS X Records demonstrate conformity to the standard.
-EMS A udit/Self Assessment X A program and procedure for periodic EMS audits is established and maintained.
-X The audits determine whether the EMS conforms to DOE O 450.1.
-X Whether it has been properly implemented and maintained.
-X The program provides information on the results of audits to management.
-X Procedures cover the audit scope, frequency, and methods, and responsibilities and requirements for conducting audits and reporting results.
-X Provides for the evaluation of programs for public health and environmental protection, pollution prevention, and compliance with applicable requirements.
-X Contractor ES&H self-assessment programs within the framework of DOE P 450.5 are established and continue to be effective.
-Mana gement Review (Phase IV) X Senior management regularly reviews the EMS to ensure its suitability, adequacy, and effectiveness.
+EMS ELEMENTS (Based on Elements of an EMS and DOE O 450.1) Gaps Remaining after Comparison to ISMS Nonconformity and Corrective/Preventive Action Procedures exist and are maintained for defining responsibility and authority for handling and investigating nonconformity and taking appropriate action.
+Corrective or preventive actions are appropriate.
+Changes in procedures resulting from corrective and prevention action are documented.
+Includes policies and procedures to implement corrective actions where needed.
+Record Procedures are established and maintained for the identification, maintenance, and disposition of environmental records.
+These include training and audit results.
+Records are legible, identifiable, and traceable to the activity, product, or service involved.
+Records are easily retrievable and protected from damage, deterioration, or loss.
+Retention times are established and recorded.
+Records demonstrate conformity to the standard.
+EMS Audit/Self Assessment • A program and procedure for periodic EMS audits is established and maintained. • The audits determine whether the EMS conforms to DOE O 450.1.
+Whether it has been properly implemented and maintained.
+The program provides information on the results of audits to management.
+Procedures cover the audit scope, frequency, and methods, and responsibilities and requirements for conducting audits and reporting results.
+Provides for the evaluation of programs for public health and environmental protection, pollution

+EMS ELEMENTS (Based on Elements of an EMS and DOE O 450.1) Gaps Remaining after Comparison to ISMS prevention, and compliance with applicable requirements.
+Contractor ES&H self-assessment programs within the framework of DOE O 226.1 are established and continue to be effective.
+Management Review (Phase IV) Senior management regularly reviews the EMS to ensure its suitability, adequacy, and effectiveness.
 The review is documented.
-X Information necessary for management to perform the review is collected.
-X The review shall consider the need for changes to policy, objectives, and other elements of the EMS resulting from audit results, changing conditions, and the commitment to continual improvement.
-X Provides for the evaluation of programs for public health and environmental protection, pollution prevention, and compliance with applicable requirements.
-X Includes policies, procedures to assess performance.
-X Reviews are conducted annually, and the site's measurable environmental goals, objectives, and targets are updated (when appropriate) X Implementation is assessed as a component of the implementation of DOE P 450.5, Line Environment, Safety and Health Oversight.
-X Contractor ES&H performance objectives, performance measures, and commitments are reviewed through the annual ISM review process [established pursuant to DEAR 970.5223-1(e)].
+Information necessary for management to perform the review is collected.
+The review shall consider the need for changes to policy, objectives, and other elements of the EMS resulting from audit results, changing conditions, and the commitment to continual improvement.
+Provides for the evaluation of programs for public health and environmental protection, pollution prevention, and compliance with applicable requirements.
+Includes policies, procedures to assess performance.
+Reviews are conducted annually, and the site's measurable environmental goals, objectives, and targets are updated (when appropriate). • Implementation is assessed as a component of the implementation of DOE O 226.1, Implementation of Department of Energy Oversight Policy .
+Contractor ES&H performance objectives, performance measures, and commitments are reviewed through the annual ISM review process [established pursuant to DEAR 970.5223-1(e)].